 Hereditary papillary renal carcinoma (HPRC) is a hereditary condition that increases the risk of the papillary type of renal cell carcinoma (kidney cancer).
-There are two types of papillary renal cell tumors: type 1 and type 2.
-The tumors in HPRC are type 1 tumors.
-Individuals with HPRC have an increased risk of multiple kidney tumors and an increased risk of developing tumors on both kidneys.
-Currently, no other types of cancer or noncancerous health problems are known to be related to HPRC.
+The tumors in HPRC are a specific type of papillary cancer called type 1 papillary renal cell cancer.
+Individuals with HPRC have an increased risk of multiple kidney tumors and an increased risk of developing tumors on both kidneys, called bilateral tumors Currently, no other types of cancer or noncancerous health problems are known to be related to HPRC.

 What causes HPRC?

 HPRC is a genetic condition.
 This means that the risk for type 1 papillary renal cell cancer can be passed from generation to generation in a family.
 Mutations (alteration) in a gene called MET are linked to HPRC development.
 MET is a gene that encodes for the receptor to hepatocyte growth factor.
 Research is ongoing to learn more about HPRC.

 How is HPRC inherited?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 HPRC follows an autosomal dominant inheritance pattern, in which inheriting 1 copy of the altered gene is sufficient to put the individual at risk for developing cancer.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.